-To understand the answer to this question, we should first ask “what is a mastering engineer?”.
-Wikipedia provides the following description:
+To understand the answer to this question, we should first ask “What Does A Mastering Engineer Do?”

-professional mixing and mastering services are the practice of taking audio (typically musical content) that has been previously mixed in either the analog or digital domain as mono, stereo, or multichannel formats and preparing it for use in distribution, whether by physical media such as a CD, vinyl record, or as some method of streaming audio.
+Mixing and mastering are the practice of taking audio (typically musical content) that has been previously mixed in either the analog or digital domain as mono, stereo, or multichannel formats and preparing it for use in distribution, whether by physical media such as a CD, vinyl record, or as some method of streaming audio.

 So, in a nutshell, the mastering engineer is the person who ensures that the music we listen to is as good as it can be for the medium on which we are listening to it.
 We tend to take things for granted and the average person would not be aware of the attention o detail that goes into a piece of music.

 Aren’t mastering and mixing the same thing?

 This brings another question to mind; what is the difference between a mixing engineer and a mastering engineer?
 For the layman, it would be very easy to confuse the two roles.
 Or to think that they’re pretty much the same thing.
 Well, they’re actually very different.

 In broad terms, mixing is the process by which individual components of a song are balanced.
 The components would be the individual instruments and the vocals.
 The mixing engineer would ensure that all the components come together and complement each other.
 No individual component should dominate the others unless it is so intended.

 In contrast, mastering is the process whereby the whole composition is optimized.
 The mastering engineers ensure that the sound will be delivered to the listener in the best possible way.
 They will make the composition presentable to the listener.
 This may include adjustment of volume levels, ensuring consistent playback across different platforms and devices and, generally, just polishing it to play back perfectly.